Overview

 Capacity AI uses an analysis of historical usage to adjust these resources up to a configured maximum.

-This can significantly reduce cost but may cause temporary performance issues with sudden spikes in usage.
+This approach can substantially reduce costs; however, it may result in temporary performance issues during sudden spikes in usage.

 If capacity AI is disabled, the amount of resources configured will be fully allocated.